LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** N/A

-**Description:** The number of leaks present in the system at the time of the simulation start date
+**Description:** The number of leaks present per site in the system at the time of the simulation start date

 **Notes on acquisition:** Estimate from empirical data or use previously published value.
+This value can be calculated by multiplying the n_init_days by LPR.

-**Notes of caution:** This will overwrite the original functionality of utilizing NRd and LPR to calculate the number of initial leaks present in the simulation.
+**Notes of caution:** This will overwrite the original functionality of utilizing NRd and LPR to calculate the number of initial leaks present in the simulation.Additionally, this value is will be set for all sites, and cannot be specified for individual subtypes at this given time.

 ### n_init_days